infoeducatie/gazeta/wp-content/plugins/ga-google-analytics/readme.txt

 2. Visit the GA Plugin Options panel and choose where to include the code (via the header or footer).
 3. Save changes and view the source code of your page(s) to verify that the code is included properly.

-For more information, visit the [GA Plugin Homepage](http://perishablepress.com/google-analytics-plugin/).
+For more information, visit the [GA Plugin Homepage](https://perishablepress.com/google-analytics-plugin/).

 == Screenshots ==

-Screenshots available at the [GA Plugin Homepage](http://perishablepress.com/google-analytics-plugin/).
+Screenshots available at the [GA Plugin Homepage](https://perishablepress.com/google-analytics-plugin/).

 == Changelog ==

+**20150507**

+* Tested with WP 4.2 + 4.3 (alpha)
+* Changed a few "http" links to "https"
+* Added isset() to eliminate some PHP warnings

 **20150314**